espressif/idf-eclipse-plugin/FAQ.md

 # FAQ

 ## Which version of Java should I use?
-Java 8 and above.
+Java 8 Update 212 and above.
 We suggest to use the latest LTS version.
 Check the plugin [Prerequisites](https://github.com/espressif/idf-eclipse-plugin#Prerequisites)
 ## Which version of Eclipse should I use?
 Eclipse 2018-12 CDT and above (Eclipse IDE for C/C++ Developers).
 Check the plugin [Prerequisites](https://github.com/espressif/idf-eclipse-plugin#Prerequisites)
 ## How do I know the installed version of Java in my system?